-Pu Purpose: To discharge emissions to air from rendering operations and associated activities Со ndition requirement Means of monitoring during period under review Compliance achieved?
+Pui Purpose: To discharge emissions to air from rendering operations and associated activities Condition requirement Means of monitoring during period under review Compliance achieved?
 1. Adopt best practicable option to minimise discharge to air Inspections Yes 2.
-No objectionable or offensive odours beyond the site boundary Inspections Yes 3.
+No objectionable or offensive odours beyond the site boundary Inspections.
+Three complaints were made about odour, none of which was substantiated Yes 3.
 Preparation of Air Discharge Management Plan Due 16 February 2011.
-Incorporated into consent applicatio.
-Yes 4.
-Emissions to be treated by bio-filter Inspections Yes 5.
+Incorporated into consent application.
+Review required 4.
+Emissions to be treated by bio- filter Inspections Yes 5.
 Consent holder to minimise emissions and impacts of contaminants Inspections Yes 6.
 Discharge not to give rise to dust Inspections Yes 7.
-Optional review provision on environmental effects Next scheduled in June 2022 if required N/A Overall assessment of consent compliance and environmental performance in respect of this consent Overall assessment of administrative performance in respect of this consent
+Optional review provision on environmental effects Next optional review June 2022 N/A